 - Fundy National Park and Vicinity (New Brunswick): You'll find swimming, hiking, and kayaking at this extraordinary national park.
 And don't overlook biking in the hills east of the park or rappelling and rock climbing at Cape Enrage.
 See "Fundy National Park: Exploring the Wild Coast" in chapter 4. - Prince Edward Island's Beaches: The red-sand beaches will turn white swim trunks a bit pinkish, but it's hard to beat a day or two splashing around these tepid waters while admiring pastoral island landscapes.

-See chapter 5. - Ottawa (Ontario): In this family-friendly city, you and your kids can watch soldiers strut their stuff and red-coated Mounties polish their equestrian and musical skills.
-Canoeing or skating on the canal is lots of fun, and Ottawa boasts a host of lively museums to explore-such as the Canada Aviation Museum, the Canadian Museum of Civilization, and the Canada Science and Technology Museum.
-See chapter 9. - The Muskoka Lakes (Ontario): This region is filled with resorts that welcome families.
+See chapter 5. - Ottawa (Ontario): In this familyfriendly city, you and your kids can watch soldiers strut their stuff and red-coated Mounties polish their equestrian and musical skills.
+Canoeing or skating on the canal is lots of fun, and Ottawa boasts a host of lively museums to explore-such as the Canada Aviation Museum, the Canadian Museum of Civilization, and the isolated region of mountains, fjords, bays, rivers, and inlets.
+It's one of the last places where grizzly bear are still found in large numbers, plus salmon, killer whales, otters, and porpoises.
+Maple Leaf Adventures (C 888/599-5323) runs a number of trips to this magic part of the world on a schooner.
+See p.
+680.

+Canada Science and Technology Museum.
+See chapter 9.

+- The Muskoka Lakes (Ontario): This region is filled with resorts that welcome families.
 Kids can swim, canoe, bike, fish, and more.
-Because most resorts offer children's programs, parents can enjoy a rest as well.
-And once you tell the small fry that Santa's Village is open year-round in the town of Bracebridge, you won't be able to keep them away.
+Since most resorts offer children's programs, parents can enjoy a rest as well.
 See "The Muskoka Lakes: A Land of Resorts" in chapter 12. - Whistler/Blackcomb Ski Resorts (British Columbia): Whistler and Blackcomb's twin ski resorts offer lots of family-oriented activities.
-You'll find everything from downhill and cross-country skiing, snowboarding, snowshoeing, and snowmobiling lessons in winter to horseback riding, mountain biking, golfing, in-line skating, paragliding, heli-skiing, swimming, kayaking, and rafting summer trips designed for families with schoolage children.
-See "Whistler: One of North America's Premier Ski Resorts" in chapter 16.
+You'll find everything from downhill and cross-country skiing, snowboarding, snowshoeing, and snowmobiling lessons in winter to horseback riding, mountain biking, golfing, in-line skating, paragliding, heli-skiing, swimming, kayaking, and rafting summer trips designed for families with school-age children.
+See "Whistler: One of North America's Premier Ski Resorts" in chap-"Victoria & British ter 16, Columbia."